 • Adapt lean in a way that makes sense for their service organization.
-Lean practitioners working in service organizations often come from manufacturing backgrounds.
-They may have difficulty adapting lean manufacturing practices to meet the special ‘people’ considerations found in services.
-As well, difficulty ‘translating’ lean language into the pictures, language and stories that resonate in their particular business also often occurs.
+Lean practitioners working in service organizations may have difficulty adapting lean manufacturing practices to meet the special ‘people’ considerations found in services.

 • Practice continuously to make a habit.
-Change is difficult.
-Improving anything requires constant practice.
-Without a coach to help develop the discipline and stamina needed to turn new behaviors into habits, most people will revert to old ways of ‘doing’…and with that, old ways of ‘thinking’.
+Coaching helps people develop the discipline and stamina needed to turn new behaviors into habits.

-That’s where this book comes in: functioning as the reader’s personal ‘coach’ and guiding them through the daily practice required to make new behaviors (and the resulting new thinking) a habit, so that they can coach their organization to success!
+That’s the beauty of this book!
+It functions as the reader’s personal ‘coach’, guiding them through the daily practice required to make new behaviors (and the resulting new thinking) a habit, so that they can coach their organization to success!